What is an Offer in Compromise?

-I am often asked by my clients to help them seek an offer in compromise with the IRS.
-People are interested in this way of resolving tax collection problems because they have heard that the government will write off part of what they owe under an offer.
+At our law firm, we are often asked by clients to help them seek an offer in compromise with the IRS.
+An offer in compromise to the IRS allows tax debtors to settle their debt for less than the full amount they owe.
+People are often interested in this method of resolving tax collection problems because they have heard that the government will write off part of what they owe under an offer.

 The Elements of an Offer in Compromise

 The IRS will agree to discount the amount which you owe, if you offer them something that they do not already have.
 From their point of view, they own all of your assets.
 They can foreclosure on them by means of the tax lien that they have filed.
 And, from their point of view, they own your income, by their ability to seize your income through levy and garnishment.

 If it is practicable for you to borrow money from family or friends, you can offer them something that is acceptable to them, provided that the amount that you offer is sufficient.
 That amount is four years of your income, less the amount of personal expenses that they allow you.
 They add to that the amount which your assets are worth.
 It is important to have someone represent you who has a lot of experience with these calculations.

 Here is what I bring to you, a taxpayer, that you cannot effectively do for yourself.
 I write the brief that makes your argument that your offer to settle your debt should be accepted.
 I ensure that all of the attachments to the IRS form are properly done, so that your offer is not returned due to inadequate information.